SimonAmbridgeNuoDB/NuoDB-Zeppelin/README.md

 ![Image description](zeppelin-start-page.png)

 <BR>
-To stop Zeppelin you can use the stop option:
+If you want to stop Zeppelin you can use the stop option:

 ```
 $ bin/zeppelin-daemon.sh stop